elypia/docker-alexis-discord/README.md

 ## About Alexis
-I'm a Discord chatbot that provides ample functionality for Discord guilds through utitlities and integrations with third-party services and games.
+I'm a Discord chatbot that provides ample functionality for Discord guilds through utilities and integrations with third-party services and games.

-This repository puts me in a little container so I can easily be sent around and ran on any system.
+This repository puts me in a little container, so I can easily be sent around and ran on any system.
 If you want to see my chatbot code then you'll want to the [Alexis] repository!

 ## Getting Started
-**It's strongly recommended to specify a version number, don't use `latest`; I can get updates frequently can and have breaking changes or new configurations.**
+**It's strongly recommended specifying a version number, don't use `latest`; I can get updates frequently can and have breaking changes or new configurations.**

-The Discord bot token, represented by the `discord.bot-token` environment variable is always required in order to run.
+The Discord bot token, represented by the `discord.bot-token` environment variable is always required to run.

 I support two databases, [MySQL], and [H2].
-If you're just testing, or after the most simple configuration possible, then you can use the embedded H2 database which is bundled in the image.
+If you're just testing, or after the simplest configuration possible, then you can use the embedded H2 database which is bundled in the image.

-It's **strongly** recommended to specify the following environment variables for any production setup in order to configure the image to use MySQL instead of H2.
+It's **strongly** recommended specifying the following environment variables for any production setup to configure the image to use MySQL instead of H2.
 * `application.persistence.url`
 * `application.persistence.username`
 * `application.persistence.password`